Lincoln Park (Dartmouth, Massachusetts): Decline and closure

 However, just four months later on September 29, the braking system on the roller coaster failed, causing one of the cars to jackknife.
 Although no one was injured, this was the final ride of the coaster.

 The park closed December 3, 1987, owing $48,000 in taxes and $13,000 in unpaid police details.
 Almost all of the rides were dismantled and auctioned off.
 The park's Ferris wheel was moved to the New Bedford waterfront.

 The jack-knifed car remained stuck on the roller coaster track well into the 1990s, until vandals tore it off.

 The abandoned park suffered a string of fires after its closing, a total of six as of May 2012.
 For years the only remaining structures in the park were some badly damaged food buildings and the roller coaster.
 The coaster's high starting "lift hill" collapsed during a heavy January 2005 snowstorm (Jan 22-26), the roof of the platform collapsed in May 2008 and much of the rear (southern) curve collapsed, probably due to water damage, around mid-May 2009.
 Two of the remaining buildings near the roller coaster partially collapsed in early 2008, both buildings collapsed by early 2010.

+Comet

+The Comet roller coaster in a 1950s postcard.

+The Comet roller coaster was built in 1947 by National Amusement Devices, had a top height of 65 feet, and a top speed of 55 miles per hour.

+Several accidents occurred on the Comet between 1964 and 1987.
+In 1964, a man was killed after he stood up while the coaster was ascending.
+An accident at the passenger platform in 1964 injured several people in two cars, and a car derailment in 1968 injured nine people.
+In 1986, a electrician working at the park was killed when he stood up in a car while the coaster was in motion.
+On September 29, 1987, a car on the Comet jacknifed during a ride and injured four people; The Comet never operated again following the 1987 accident.
+The coaster was abandoned after the park closed and deteriorated.
 The remainder of the roller coaster that was left standing was demolished on July 11, 2012.